openshift-psap/specfem-client/documentation/specfem_blog.md

 file while building the solver binary.
 We found three possible ways, and finally only kept the last one:

 1. sharing via an HTTP server.
 First we launch a helper pod with the shared volume.
-This pod launches a Python micro-HTTP server, and a `Service` and a `Route` expose the HTTP server at a fixed address.
-In the GO client, we monitor the pod logs, and when the HTTP server is ready, we launch the `BuildConfig`, where we retrieve the header via with a `curl` download.
+This pod launches a Python micro-HTTP server, and a `Service`+`Route` expose the HTTP server at a fixed address.
+In the GO client, we monitor the pod logs, and when the HTTP server is ready, we launch the `BuildConfig`, where we retrieve the header file via with a `curl` download.
 When the file has been shared, the pod cleanly terminates its execution.

 2. sharing via a GIT repository.
 First we launch another helper pod with the shared volume.
-This pods receives from a `Secret` the credential to access a GIT repository, where it will push the file in a dedicated commit.
-Then the GO client launches a `BuildConfig` that will fetch the file from the GIT repository, and perhaps clean it up afterwards.
+This pods receives a `Secret` with the credentials to access a GIT repository, where it will push the header file in a dedicated commit.
+Then the GO client launches a `BuildConfig` that will fetch the commit from the GIT repository, and perhaps clean it up afterwards.

 3. building the image from a custom `buildah` pod.
 If `BuildConfig` `buildah` scripts cannot have volumes, we can still design a custom